-With an estimated global value of $4.3 trillion, the fitness industry is one of the fastest growing sectors in the world.
-Key areas of the wellness industry include fitness and mind-body and healthy eating, nutrition and weight loss.
+With an estimated global value of $4.3 trillion, the wellness industry is one of the fastest-growing sectors in the world.
+Key areas of the wellness industry include fitness and mind-body and healthy eating, nutrition, and weight loss.

 And there seem is showing no sign of slowing down.
 Fitness brands are moving beyond the typical and are engaging in their member extensive lifestyle needs.
 Through personalization, artificial intelligence, and community-led offerings, fitness brands are becoming a holistic, fitness and wellness-orientated experience.